 - Configuration: customize Spark via its configuration system

 - Monitoring: track the behavior of your applications

 - Tuning Guide: best practices to optimize performance and memory use

 - Job Scheduling: scheduling resources across and within Spark applications

 - Building Spark: build Spark using the Maven system

 - Third Party Projects: related third party Spark projects

 - Mailing Lists: ask questions about Spark here

-- AMP Camps: a series of training camps at UC Berkeley that featured talks and exercises about Spark, Shark, Mesos, and more.
+- AMP Camps: a series of training camps at UC Berkeley that featured talks and exercises about Spark, Spark Streaming, Mesos, and more.
 Videos, slides and exercises are available online for free.